VgQ8Auk/Mathematical-Modeling-Assignment-K231/README.md

 # Mathematical-Modeling-Assignment-K231
 Mathematical Modeling Assignment for K231.\
 \
-This git repository contains my code for the Multistage Production/Multiproduct Assembly problem in Mathematical Modeling.\
+This git repository contains 'my' solution for the Multistage Production/Multiproduct Assembly problem in Mathematical Modeling.\
 \
 It is written in Python using Gurobi as themain tool to solve the optimization problem.\
 \